 Matthieu Bordenave is a French saxophonist and clarinetist, who is currently based in Munich, Germany.
-Born in 1983 in Southern France, he began his early musical studies with classical saxophonist Christian Charnay and Jazz with Thierry Girault in Annecy, before he moved to Paris at the age of 17 where he worked Jazz Saxophone with André Villéger.
+Born in 1983 in Southern France, he began his early musical studies with classical saxophonist Christian Charnay and with Thierry Girault (jazz) in Annecy, before he moved to Paris at the age of 17, where he continued to work with André Villéger.
 He entered the national conservatory (CNSM), studying in its department of jazz and improvised music.
-His workshops teachers in Paris included: Chris Potter, Louis Sclavis, Paolo Fresu, Marc Johnson and renowned bass-clarinetists Jean-Marc Volta and Philippe-Olivier Deveaux.
-His musical education continued at the Musikhochschule of Munich where he graduated with a Master of Music, he also received the DAAD Prize as best foreign student.
+His workshops teachers in Paris included Chris Potter, Louis Sclavis, Paolo Fresu, Marc Johnson and bass-clarinetists Jean-Marc Volta and Philippe-Olivier Deveaux.
+His musical education continued at the Musikhochschule of Munich where he graduated with a Master of Music, he also received the DAAD Prize during his studies.

-He has performed with some of most outstanding musicians including Lee Konitz, Henning Sieverts, Christian Elsässer, Florian Weber, Shinya Fukumori, Peter O'Mara, Geoff Goodman, Walter Lang.
+He has performed with some of most outstanding musicians including Lee Konitz, Rudi Mahall, Yaron Herman, Henning Sieverts, Florian Weber, Shinya Fukumori, Peter O'Mara, Geoff Goodman.

-2015, he releases his first CD in Quintet with the American guitarist Geoff Goodmam: "Inverted Forest" on Doublemoon Records.
+He also records an album with the American guitarist Geoff Goodman: "Inverted Forest" on Doublemoon Records.

-On February 2018, he made his debut on the legendary label ECM Records with the Shinya Fukumori trio.
+In 2018, he makes his debut on the legendary label ECM Records with the Shinya Fukumori Trio.